woodRock/fishy-business/docs/source/literature.rst

 brochu2010tutorial
 ------------------
+A Tutorial on Bayesian Optimization of Expensive Cost Functions, with Application to Active User Modeling and Hierarchical Reinforcement Learning

+(Brochu 2010) is useful for Gaussian Processes, predictions with confidence intervals, or uncertainty thresholds.

+Notes:
     * A Tutorial on Bayesian Optimization of Expensive Cost Functions
     * Application:
         1. Active User Modeling
         2. Hierarchical Reinforcement Learning
-    * Covers the theory and intuition behind Bayesian optimiza
+    * Covers the theory and intuition behind Bayesian optimization

-bromley1993signature
+bromley1993signatured
 ---------------------
 Signature verification using a" siamese" time delay neural network